ibm-cloud-docs/dns-svcs/cr-details.md

 {: #ui-details-cr}
 {: ui}

-To view the details of a custom resolver using the UI, navigate to the custom resolver details page.
-There, you can view information about a specific custom resolver by clicking on the custom resolver ID.
+To view the details of a custom resolver using the UI, navigate to the custom resolver tab in the DNS Services instance.
+From the custom resolver view, you can view a list of all custom resolvers.
+There, you can view information about a specific custom resolver by clicking the custom resolver name.

-From the custom resolver tab, you can view a list of all custom resolvers.

 ## Get details of a custom resolver using the CLI
 {: #cli-get-cr}